Ensemble for These TimesSan Francisco, CA

-Celebrating our Tenth Anniversary in 2017/18, Ensemble for These Times (E4TT) is a new music chamber group consisting of Van Cliburn competitor pianist Dale Tsang, 2015 winner of The American Prize in Composition, David Garner, award-winning soprano Nanette McGuinness, and cellist Anne Lerner-Wright.
+Celebrating our Twelfth Season in 2019/20, Ensemble for These Times (E4TT) is a new music chamber group consisting of Van Cliburn competitor pianist Dale Tsang, 2015 winner of The American Prize in Composition, David Garner, award-winning soprano Nanette McGuinness, and cellist Anne Lerner-Wright.

-Over the past decade years, E4TT has commissioned over 20 works for premiere in the U.S. and Europe in mix-and-match combination of songs for soprano and piano, solo works for piano, works for cello plus piano, and the occasional work for soprano, cello, and piano, a wonderfully resonant combination.
+We’ve commissioned over 25 works for premiere in the U.S. and Europe in mix-and-match combination of songs for soprano and piano, solo works for piano or cello, cello/piano duos, soprano/cello/piano trios, and for soprano, cello, and piano with guest artists on violin and/or English horn.
 We rebranded in 2015; our new name was inspired by one of E4TT’s first songs, “In dieser Zeit” (“In These Times”), to a poem by Mascha Kaléko, on the ensemble’s critically acclaimed 2016 debut CD, “Surviving: Women’s Words” (Centaur Recordings CRC3490), which won a Silver Medal in the Global Music Awards.
 The CD sets music to texts by Jewish women poets, reflecting on their wartime experiences and was made possible by grants from the SF Conservatory of Music and SFFCM’s Musical Grant Program.

 what we’ve done